Your notarial deed expertly translated

-You are a notary and you wish to have a transfer deed translated for your client.
+You are a notary and you need a certified translation of a transfer deed, a prenuptial agreement, a Will or a certificate of succesion for your client.
 Perhaps you are a company director and are required to submit a certified English translation of your articles of association.
 You may be a private individual who needs a certified translation of a prenuptial agreement, a Will or a certificate of succession.

 The translation of notarial deeds is a highly specialist area.
 It is our specialist area.
 We are thoroughly familiar with all aspects of notarial practice and produce certified translations that leave nothing to be desired.

 We work with a small, tight-knit and highly effective team of legal translators.
 This means short lines of communication, clear agreements, rapid action, short turnaround times, and personalized service.